achille1789/smart-console/README.md

 If you forget the shortcuts' name:
 > c.l(c);

-For the log() messages you can use 3 different ways to insert a variable and you can give a bold style:
+For the log() messages you can use 3 different ways to insert a variable and you can give the bold style:

 ![shortcuts results](browser/4.png)
 ![shortcuts results](browser/5.png)